luanteylo/hads_/README.md

 - Docker (v20.10.17)
 - Python 3 (v3.9)

-:warning: Currently HADS only supports the services of AWS.
-All the instalation steps related to the cloud is based on this provider.
+:warning: Currently, HADS only supports the services of AWS.
+All the installation steps related to the cloud are based on this provider.

 ### Installing the controller

-The controller is responsabel for all the management of the virtual machines in the cloud: it request machines, deploy the tasks and terminate the environment.
-Before install the control, you need to generate a Identity and Access Management (IAM)
+The controller is responsible for all the management of the virtual machines in the cloud: it requests machines, deploys the tasks and terminates the environment.
+Before installing the control, you need to generate an Identity and Access Management (IAM)

 1. Execute the script `install.sh`  in `install/control/`.
 First, update `SOURCE_PATH` variable inside it with the full path to the `hads_` project;

-2. If all goes well, test if client is working in the `hads/` source repo: `python clienty.py --help`.
+2. If all goes well, test if the client is working in the `hads_/` source repo: `python clienty.py --help`.

 ### Environment variables

 To execute the controller, it is necessary to define the following environment variables:

-* The full path to the controler
+* The full path to the controller
     * `HADS_PATH=/home/hads_ `
 * The path and the file name where the setup file is
     * `SETUP_PATH=/home/hads_/`